 - Decision-making confusion refers to the inability to complete the decision-making process due to confusion or lack of understanding of how to make career related decisions.

 - Commitment anxiety refers to difficulty in committing to a specific major or career based on your anxiety about the potential outcomes of such commitments.

-- External conflict refers to the difficulty you might encounter when you are receiving input or pressure from other people about what major or career you should choose.
+- External conflict refers to the difficulty you might encounter when receiving input or pressure from other people about what major or career you should choose.

-Each of these areas can offer valuable insight into what barriers or obstacles you might need to address before moving forward with these decisions.
+Each of these areas can offer valuable insight into what self-inflicted barriers you might need to address before moving forward with these decisions.